chrislenguyen/thesis-eHealth-web/README.md

 # My e-Health Web Application

 ```
-This is the web application repository of my thesis about build a e-Health system
+This is the web application repository of my thesis about building an e-Health system